terrapower/armi/doc/requirements/srsd.rst

 TODO: A unit test can be generated with faulty decay chains to determine that they do not work.

+.. req:: The nuclearDataIO package shall read and write ISOTXS files.
+   :id: REQ_NUCDATA_ISOTXS
+   :status: needs implementation, needs test

+ISOTXS files contain the multi-group microscopic cross sections, and other nuclear data, for each nuclide being modeled.
+The multi-group cross sections are used throughout ARMI.

+The software shall be capable of reading an ISOTXS file, as defined in `CCCC-IV <https://code.terrapower.com/terrapower/tparmi/blob/develop/doc/reference/nuclearDataIO.rst#cccc-iv>`_, into memory, and writing it out to a file that is exactly the same as the original.

+TODO: A unit test can be created with reads an ISOTXS file generated by MCC, and then writes out the file to another name.
+The two files can then be compared using a binary file comparison to demonstrate that the contents of the files are identical.

+.. req:: The nuclearDataIO package shall read and write GAMISO files.
+   :id: REQ_NUCDATA_GAMISO
+   :status: needs implementation, needs test

+GAMISO files are generated by MCC-v3, and are the same format as an ISOTXS file.
+The file contains photon interaction cross sections instead of neutron cross sections.

+The software shall be capable of reading a GAMISO file into memory, and writing it out into a file that is exactly the same as the original.

+TODO: This can be covered in a unit test; the unit test can be the same as described for ISOTXS files.

+.. req:: The nuclearDataIO package shall read and write PMATRX files.
+   :id: REQ_NUCDATA_PMATRX
+   :status: needs implementation, needs test

+PMATRX files contain the gamma production matrix resulting from fission or capture events.
+Given a neutron flux distribution, and a PMATRX file, the gamma source can be computed and then used to determine gamma transport and heating.

+.. req:: The nuclearDataIO package shall be capable of reading a PMATRX file into memory, and writing it out into a file that is exactly the same as the original.

+TODO: This can be covered in a unit test; the unit test can be the same as described for ISOTXS files.

+.. req:: The nuclearDataIO package shall read and write DLAYXS files DLAYXS files contain delayed neutron data, such as precursor decay constants and number of neutrons emitted, :math:`\nu_{\mathrm{delay}}`.
+The DLAYXS data is used to calculate :math:`\beta_{\rm{eff}}`, which is used to calculate reactivity coefficients, and consequently in AOO and accident simulations.

+The software shall be capable of reading a DLAYXS, as defined in `CCCC-IV <https://code.terrapower.com/terrapower/tparmi/blob/develop/doc/reference/nuclearDataIO.rst#cccc-iv>`_, file into memory, and writing it out into a file that is exactly the same as the original.

+TODO: This can be covered in a unit test; the unit test can be the same as described for ISOTXS files.

+.. req:: The nuclearDataIO package shall merge files of the same type.
+   :id: REQ_NUCDATA_MERGE
+   :status: needs implementation, needs test

+The software shall be capable merging multiple files of the same type (ISOTXS, PMATRX, etc.) into a single file meeting the specifications.
+The software shall fail with a descriptive error message if any two nuclides have the same name.

+This can be covered in a unit test which runs 3 MCC-v3 cases.

+1. Generate cross sections for a set of nuclides with the xsID=AA 1.
+Generate cross sections for a set of nuclides with the xsID=AB 1.
+Generate cross sections with two regions using an input file containing the nuclides of the above two cases.

+The third MCC-v3 case will produce a merged ISOTXS file which can be compared to an ISOTXS file generated by merging the output ISOTXS from cases 1 and 2.

+.. req:: The nuclearDataIO package shall make the data programmatically available.
+   :id: REQ_NUCDATA_AVAIL
+   :status: needs implementation, needs test

+The software shall make the nuclear data provided in ISOTXS, GAMISO, PMATRX and DLAYXS available in the form of Python objects, such that it can be used elsewhere in the code, such as in the depletion, nuclear uncertainty quantification, and `\beta` calculations.

+   .. req:: The nuclearDataIO package shall key nuclear data based on nuclide label and xsID.
+      :id: REQ_NUCDATA_AVAIL_LABEL
+      :status: needs implementation, needs test

+When nuclear data files are read, they should be made available in a container object, such as a dictionary, and keyed on the nuclide label (a unique four character nuclide identifier) and the cross section ID, a two character identifier for block type and burnup group.

+TODO: This can be covered by a unit test which reads an ISOTXS into a container object, and then obtaining cross sections by using the nuclide label and xsID.

+   .. req:: The nuclearDataIO package shall be able to remove nuclides from specifc nuclear data files.
+      :id: REQ_NUCDATA_AVAIL_FILES
+      :status: needs implementation, needs test

+ARMI has a concept of "lumped fission products" that result in more nuclides being in ISOTXS, GAMISO, and PMATRX files than are needed for subsequent calculations.
+The software shall be capable of removing the unused nuclides from ISOTXS, GAMISO, and PMATRX files.
+This generally does not apply to DLAYXS files, because they typically only contain nuclides that fission.

+TODO: This can be covered by a unit test where a file is read in, a nuclide removed, and then rewritten and reread.
+The reread file should not contain the removed nuclides.

+   .. req:: The nuclearDataIO package shall be able to modify the nuclear data.
+      :id: REQ_NUCDATA_AVAIL_MODIFY
+      :status: needs implementation, needs test

+In order to calculate the uncertainties of our methodology introduced by nuclear data uncertainty, it is necessary to be able to perturb (i.e. modify) specific values within the nuclear data files.

+TODO: This can be covered by a unit test where a file is read in, a cross section or relevant piece of data modified, and then rewritten and reread.
+The reread file should contain the modified data.

 ------------------------
 Performance Requirements